 Fiji

-Scabies is highly prevalent throughout Fiji, in 2007 a national prevalence survey found 23% of Fijians has scabies at any given time.
-Moreover, scabies disproportionately affects children with 45% of children aged 5-9 years old, almost one in every two children, being affected by the disease.
-In 2016, the Fiji Government released its annual Health Status Report revealing skin and soft tissue infections (SSTIs) to be the fifth most common cause of mortality within the country.
+Scabies has had historically high prevalence in Fiji.
+In 2007, a national prevalence survey found 23% of Fijians had scabies at any given time.
+Moreover, the survey found that scabies disproportionately affected children, with 45% of children aged 5-9 being affected by the disease.
+In 2016, the Fiji Government released its annual Health Status Report revealing skin and soft tissue infections to be the fifth most common cause of mortality within the country.

 Our work